 Genworth Seguros de Credito a la Vivienda S.A. de C.V. short term rating is “HR1” and long term rating is "HR AA" by HR Ratings on a Local Scale.

 S&P states that an insurer rated "A" (Strong) has strong financial security characteristics that outweigh any vulnerabilities, and is highly likely to have the ability to meet financial commitments.
 Insurers rated "A" (Strong) or "B" (Weak) have strong or weak financial security characteristics, respectively.
 The "A" and "B" ranges are the third- and sixth-highest of nine financial strength rating ranges assigned by S&P, which range from "AAA" to "R." A plus (+) or minus (-) shows relative standing in a rating category.
 These suffixes are not added to ratings in the "AAA" category or to ratings below the "CCC" category.
-Accordingly, the "A+", "BB+", and "B-" ratings are the fifth-, eleventh-, and sixteenth-highest of S&P's 21 ratings categories.
+Accordingly, the "A+", "A", "BB+", and "B-" ratings are the fifth-, sixth-, eleventh-, and sixteenth-highest of S&P's 21 ratings categories.

 DBRS states that long-term obligations rated "AA" are of superior credit quality.
 Given the restrictive definition DBRS has for the "AAA" category, entities rated "AA" are also considered to be strong credits, typically exemplifying above-average strength in key areas of consideration and unlikely to be significantly affected by reasonably foreseeable events.